 However, Hall re-broke his foot before halftime of that game and was done.
 Many colleges lost interest.

-Hall Thrives with Texas A&M Aggies
+Dante Hall Texas A&M

 As part of a four-headed monster in the backfield, Sirr Parker, Eric Bernard, D’Andre Hardeman and Hall each rushed for over 600 yards in 1996.
 Hall led the NCAA in both punt returns (43) and punt return yards (573) on his way to Big 12 Freshman of the Year honors from the media.